Wirtos/utf8c/README.md

 ```

 ### char *utf8_prior(const char *begin, const char *end);
-Given a reference to an iterator pointing to an octet in a UTF-8 sequence, it decreases the iterator until it hits the beginning of the previous UTF-8 encoded code point and returns pointer to it.
+Given a reference to an iterator pointing to an octet in a UTF-8 sequence,
+it decreases the iterator until it hits the beginning of the previous UTF-8 encoded code point
+and returns pointer to it. <br/>
-Returns NULL if it is the end.
+Returns NULL if `begin` is the `end`.
 ```c
 char *it;
 it = end;